 What are the prerequisites for an MS in Chemical Engineering?

-- GRE exam scores are usually required for countries like the US and Canada.
-Other countries do not require a GRE score for purs\
+- GRE scores are usually required for countries like the US and Canada.
+Other countries do not require a GRE score.

 - Language proficiency tests IELTS (6.5-7) and TOEFL (score 90)

-- Statement of Purpose is required to show what motivated you to take up this particular domain apart from giving a clear idea about your academic background.
+- Statement of Purpose is necessary to show what motivated you to take up this particular domain apart from giving a clear idea about your academic background.

 - Academic transcripts